nof1eld/OutliersDetector/README.md

 This helps you spot extremely biased or hateful votes for a player's market-value.

-You can then apply less weight to this votes or completely ignore them.
+You can then apply less weight to these votes or completely ignore them.